 Chunka Mui is a futurist and innovation advisor who helps organizations design and stress test innovation strategies focused at making the world a much better place.

-Chunka is the best-selling author of four books on strategy and innovation including The New Killer Apps: How Large Companies Can Out-Innovate Start-Ups and Billion Dollar Lessons: What You Can Learn From the Most Inexcusable Business Failures of the Last 25 Years.
+His earlier books include The New Killer Apps: How Large Companies Can Out-Innovate Start-Ups and Billion Dollar Lessons: What You Can Learn From the Most Inexcusable Business Failures of the Last 25 Years.
 One reviewer wrote The New Killer Apps “absolutely nails how to and how not to innovate.”
 Kirkus Review named it a book of the month selection and awarded it a coveted Kirkus Star for excellence.
 Inc., The Globe and Mail and other publications named Billion-Dollar Lessons one of the best business books of the year.
 In 2005, The Wall Street Journal named Chunka’s first book, Unleashing the Killer App, (co-authored with Larry Downes) one of the five best books on business and the Internet.

 He created and led The Exchange, an innovation learning community for senior executives (now PwC Exchange).
 He co-founded and directed Vanguard, a global research and advisory service that help senior technology executives explore the intersection of strategy and emerging technology (now TTI Vanguard).
 He started his professional career at Andersen Consulting (now Accenture), where he was an early member of that firm’s AI group and co-founded its Center for Strategic Technology Research (now Accenture Labs).